OpanoDev/SolidVault/packages/pwa/README.md

 npm run start
 ```

-By default the app ist hosted on port `3000`.
+By default the app is hosted on port `3000`.
 To change the port, you can use
 the `PL_PWA_PORT` environment variable:

 ```sh